16 December 2020

-Regenerative itself is an interesting term, because it describes a desired outcome, being regeneration of soil, and diverse plant communities.
+Regenerative itself is an interesting term, because it describes the desired outcome, being the regeneration of soil, and diverse plant communities.

 Whilst lacking strict definition, regenerative agriculture encompasses environmentally friendly practices like no-till farming, controlled livestock grazing, reduced synthetic farm inputs, increased biological inputs such as compost/compost teas, and increased biodiversity on-farm – practices that focus on building the soil carbon profile, structure and health, and improving the water cycle.

 • Increased soil carbon, carbon capture and storage

 Some view organic agriculture as the ultimate expression of regenerative but, while sharing the same goals, organic excludes synthetic chemicals entirely, whereas regenerative agriculture may allow for some chemical use.

 Robert Rodale, whose namesake US-based Rodale University today is the foremost research institute for the study of regenerative and organic management systems, was likely the first user of the term when he wrote about regenerative organic agriculture in the 1980s.